Your Gameday Grub Guide to Columbus

 Columbus loves to get in the Buckeye spirit, and one way we show it is through good eat and drink.
 Visitors to the Ohio Stadium love to make the celebration a full-day affair, whether it’s stopping by a favorite restaurant before or after the game, or engaging in some good old tailgating.

-Near campus, visitors can find classic stops like Roosters, the Varsity Club, or the Buckeye Hall of Fame Grill.
-Roosters is a hometown favorite for wings, while the Varsity Club and the Buckeye Hall of Fame Grill are popular spots to grab a drink and a bite to eat while getting in the Buckeye spirit.
+Near campus, visitors can find classic stops like Roosters or the Varsity Club.
+Roosters is a hometown favorite for wings, while the Varsity Club is a popular spot to grab a drink and a bite to eat while getting in the Buckeye spirit.

-Elsewhere in the campus area, classic watering holes like the Scarlet and Grey Cafe and the Blue Danube offer inexpensive grub, good drinks, and colorful locations.
+Elsewhere in the campus area, classic watering holes like the the Blue Danube offer inexpensive grub, good drinks, and colorful locations.
 Returning alumni might relive some memories of the hours spent there.
 If you’re getting an early start, you can take in all the Ohio State bobbleheads lined up at Jack & Benny’s, then feast on Buckeye pancakes and gutbusters.

 And of course, you can’t get into the game without a stop at Buckeye Donuts for a longjohn or a signature buckeye donut first!